MelanyCristy/ToDoList/README.md

 *>>*

-2. If this is the user´s first time initiating the application, then, precede to **add new task** by pressing the option: 2
+2. If this is the user´s first time initiating the application, then, proceed to **add new task** by pressing the option: 2

 3. Continue, naming the task when the text: *">>Write the title of the task:"* and marking the **due date** of the task when this is shown: *">>Write the due date of the task (yyyy-MM-dd):"*